[This article was originally published in 2018 by Trucks, Parts, Service. It has been updated to include more timely information.]

 Sellers also need to become familiar with M&A vocabulary, particularly EBITDA.
 Short for “Earnings Before Interest, Taxes, Depreciation and Amortization,” buyers use EBITDA with a multiplier to determine how much a business is worth.
 EBITDA serves “as a proxy for operating cash flow,” writes John Wagner, managing director at 1st West M&A LLC, in his book “M&A Basics For People in a Hurry.”

-Wagner says most commercial distribution businesses today sell for five to seven times their EBITDA, depending on their location, operating efficiency, supplier partners and customer makeup.
+Wagner says commercial distribution businesses today can sell for up to seven times their EBITDA, depending on their location, operating efficiency, supplier partners and customer makeup.
 On that last point, Wagner adds, “If any one customer is in excess of 10 percent of a seller’s business, that starts to be a red flag because if they leave, [the buyer loses] a substantial amount of earnings.”

 Work with the best

 Maybe the best piece of advice industry experts can give business owners ahead of a sale is to find a M&A professional to manage their transaction.
-Marx, Wade and Wagner all agree, selling a business is too large of a life event to be taken on without professional support.
+Selling a business is too large of a life event to be taken on without professional support.

 “You have to find someone who knows this part of the business because selling a business is so much different than running a business,” says Wade.
 “For most guys, you’ll only do it once.
 These experts do it every day.”

-When it comes to finding an expert, the trio say it is best to find a firm that can provide M&A-specific legal and accounting services.
-Wagner says selling a business using one’s regular attorney and accountant can be done, but it makes the process much longer and introduces the potential for mistakes because the work required is so unique and specialized.
+When it comes to finding an expert, it is best to find a firm that can provide M&A-specific legal and accounting services.
+Wagner, Argiro and Albero all say selling a business using one’s regular attorney and accountant can be done, but it makes the process much longer and introduces the potential for mistakes because the work required is so unique and specialized.

 Three keys for buyers: